-Whether you choose to license your invention or market and manufacture your invention yourself often depends on your personality and what you like to do best.
+Whether you choose to license your invention or market and manufacture your invention yourself probably depends on your personality, skills, and interests.

 What is a license?
 A license is simply an agreement in which you let someone else commercially use or develop your invention for a period of time.
-In return, you receive money -- either a one-time payment or continuing payments called royalties.
-As owner of the invention, you will be the "licensor" and the party receiving the license for your invention is called the "licensee."
+In return, you receive money, usually either a one-time payment or continuing payments called royalties.
+As the owner of the invention, you will be the "licensor" and the party receiving the license for your invention is called the "licensee."

 Advantages of licensing.
-What makes a license appealing is that the licensee assumes all of the business risks, from manufacturing to marketing to stopping those who infringe on the product's patents.
-The inventor/licensor sits by the mailbox and waits for the quarterly royalty checks.
+What makes a license appealing is that the licensee assumes all of the business risks, from manufacturing to marketing to attempting to stop people who infringe on the product's patents.
+Depending on the specifics of the agreement, the inventor/licensor might sit by the mailbox and wait for the quarterly royalty checks.

 How to license your invention.
 When you seek a license, you'll need to take the following steps: find the right people to review your idea, get the money necessary to develop and protect your invention, and present your invention to a licensee in a marketable fashion.

-An inventor-for-royalties can also permanently assign all rights to the invention for cash.
+An inventor-for-royalties can permanently assign all rights to the invention for cash.